High Asset Divorce

 Choose a Law Firm That Puts Your Well-Being First

-Divorce attorneys Donna J. Smiedt and Desaray R. Muma make clients feel at ease in a nerve-wracking process.
+Divorce attorney Donna J. Smiedt makes clients feel at ease in a nerve-wracking process.
 We do this by creating a calm atmosphere for you, while turning up the pressure for those we face in court.

 We're here to help, starting with an in-office or virtual divorce consultation.
 For those who wish to avoid court entirely, Ms. Smiedt and Ms. Muma can act as mediators or lead you through a low-pressure collaborative divorce.